 If the caller does want to do business, then you'll want your PATLive rep to extract the most essential information so you can proceed with your due diligence and decide whether you want to follow up with them.

-Since this is only the initial screening stage (and since MANY of the callers will be disqualified before they reach the next stage), the idea is to just identify the serious prospects and then get them off the phone quickly as possible.
+Since this is only the initial screening stage (and since MANY callers will be disqualified before they reach the next stage), the idea is to identify the serious prospects and get them off the phone as quickly as possible.

-This is a fine first step, but if you start getting a huge volume of calls, it’s not a bad idea to set up something more sophisticated and efficient.
-You can do this by creating an online web form, and then having PATLive fill out this form after each call.
+This is a fine first step, but setting up something more sophisticated and efficient is not a bad idea if you start getting a huge volume of calls.
+You can create an online web form and have PATLive fill out this form after each call.
 When they submit the form, the information can go wherever you want with a simple Zapier integration.
 It could go to a Trello board, a Google Sheet, a Podio account, or another virtual assistant who then handles the next step in your due diligence process).

 Who Are These “Virtual Receptionists” Who Handle Your Calls?

-PATLive hires a lot of college students and recent graduates, mixed with older folks and others who are looking to make PATLive their work-from-home careers.
+PATLive hires many college students and recent graduates, with older folks and others looking to make PATLive their work-from-home careers.